Atlanta Advance Directive Lawyer

 Legal Insight You Can Rely On

 Advance directives for health care (ADHC) are legal documents that specify advance medical instructions regarding your preferred medical treatment and your final wishes for life support.
 Formerly the Living Will, under the Advance Directive in Georgia, you name a trusted agent and empower him or her to direct your wishes as stated in your document.
-At Meyring Law Firm, our living will attorneys in Atlanta want to help ensure that you are able to control all aspects of your personal care and medical treatment even if you become incapacitated.
+At Meyring Law Firm, our Atlanta advance directive attorney and support staff want to help ensure that you can control all aspects of your care and medical treatment even if you become incapacitated.

 How Do I Create an ADHC?

 The Georgia Advance Directive for Health Care Act, which is the foundation for advance directives, provides you with the opportunity to select someone to make health care decisions on your behalf.
 You can use any form of the ADHC that complies with Georgia law.

 The ADHC must be in writing, signed by you, and signed by two witnesses.
 Any adult who is of sound mind can execute an ADHC.
 It is one of the most powerful and useful estate planning instruments because the only alternative to the Advance Directive in Georgia is Guardianship, which costs a client much more time and expense than a power of attorney.

 An ADHC allows you to take the following two actions:

 Types of Advance Directives

 Advance directives can take on many forms, largely depending on state law and individual preferences.
 Typically, you will find advance directives such as a durable power of attorney for healthcare, sometimes known as a health care proxy, and the living will.
 They might include information specific to health care decisions, such as whether you would like to be a donor.